HAL HLFT-42: Design

 HLFT-42 is designed as a single-engine, conventionally swept-wing aircraft with a bubble canopy.
 It is anticipated that maximum take-off weight of HLFT-42 will be around 16,500 kilograms.
-This aircraft will feature advance avionics, including an active electronically scanned array radar, infrared search and track sensor and electronic warfare (EW) suite, all complemented by a FBW system.
+This aircraft will feature advanced avionics, including an active electronically scanned array radar, infrared search and track sensor and electronic warfare (EW) suite, all complemented by a FBW system.
 The HLFT-42 mock-up displayed at Aero India (2023) showcased three hardpoints under each wing, three under the fuselage, and one on each wing tip, totaling 11 hardpoints for integrating weapons.
 These weapons may include close-combat-missiles (like ASRAAM) and beyond-visual-range missiles (such as Astra), which effectively transform the HLFT-42 into a fully-fledged fighter jet.